-Trading volume in our common stock is limited.
+Trading volume in our common stock has been limited at times.
 This may inhibit investment by major institutional investment funds, including mutual funds, as well as individual investors.
 A higher volume trading market may never develop or be maintained.
 Active trading markets generally result in lower price volatility and more efficient execution of buy and sell orders.
 Absence of an active trading market reduces the liquidity of the shares traded there-in.